 Web protocols are HTTP or HTTPS which communicate and exchange data messaging throughout the internet, usually using XML, or Extensible Markup Language.
-So whether you’re using a mobile app or a search engine, the interface is on your device, but the data is live on a server.
-Your interface or device communicates with the server through web services.
+So, whether you’re using a mobile app or a search engine, the interface is on your device, but the data is live on a server.
+Your interface or device communicates with the server.

 An important part of understanding web services is the languages used to communicate.
-Applications can be written in various languages, but they’re able to still communicate by exchanging data with each other through a web service between people and servers.
+Applications can be written in various languages.
+However, they’re able to still communicate by exchanging data with each other through a web service between people and servers.

 What are the Essential Functions and Benefits?

 Understanding the essential functions of web services will help paint a full picture and help you to better understand the definition.

 Some of the essential functions include being available over internet and intranet networks and using standardized XML messaging systems.
 Also, it is independent of a single operating system or programming language.

 Web services are self-describing with XML language.
 It supports communication among many applications with XML, SOAP, WSDL, HTML, and other open standards.
 These function between two sets of apps.
 They could be java, .NET or PHP, and provides a way for those apps to communicate across a network.

 These services have different offerings and benefits depending on the business operations.
 This technology has greatly improved efficiency for IT pros and web architects.
 These services help to minimize development time and make connectivity faster and more efficient.